 Click Play to Learn How to Grow and Care for Heart-Leaf Philodendron

-|Botanical Name||Philodendron scandens|
+|Botanical Name||Philodendron hederaceum|

-|Hardiness Zones||9 to 11 (USDA)|
+|Hardiness Zones||9a–11b (USDA)|

 |Toxicity||Toxic to humans and pets|

-Heartleaf Philodendron Care
+Heart-leaf Philodendron Care

-You can train this plant to climb a trellis or column (using soft plant ties or floral tape to secure it), or hang the plant from a ceiling hook and let it trail.
+This plant's tendency to grow very long stems (up to 13 feet) makes it one of the few "climbing" house plants.
+Its Greek name means "tree-loving climber" and in its native tropical habitats, it is often found climbing tree trunks.
+You can train this plant to climb a trellis or column using soft plant ties or floral tape to secure it, or hang the plant from a ceiling hook and let it trail.
 If the leaves become dusty, gently wipe them with a damp soft cloth.

 Temperature and Humidity